 - I thought it was very comforting and I honestly looked forward to it.

 How Do I Register

-Students can register for the course while at SOAR or by logging into their Student Center and registering for the one-credit group course: Counseling Psychology 115, Transition to College: A Disability Perspective.
+Students can register for the course while at SOAR or by logging into Course Search and Enroll and registering for the one-credit group course: Counseling Psychology 115, Transition to College: A Disability Perspective.